gopalrawat14/Strategic-Supplier-Analysis-for-Business-Growth---python--sql--tableau/README.md

-# 🧾 	8.
-Strategic Supplier Analysis for Business Growth – Retail Inventory & Sales
+# 🧾 	Strategic Supplier Analysis for Business Growth – Retail Inventory & Sales

-_Analyzing vendor efficiency and profitability to support strategic purchasing and inventory decisions using SQL, Python, and Tableau._
+_Analyzing supplier efficiency and profitability to support strategic purchasing and inventory decisions using SQL, Python, and Tableau._

 ---